johannesstroebele91/habitoid/README.md

 # Habit Tracking Application

 Habitoid is your go-to tool for tracking your habits effectively.
 This intuitive application empowers you to seamlessly record your progress for existing habits or add new ones.
-Built with TypeScript, Next.js, Ant Design, MongoDB Atlas via Mongoose, and React, Upwards offers a responsive, cross-platform user experience tailored to your habit-building journey.
+It offers a responsive, cross-platform user experience tailored to your habit-building journey.

 # Features